urisolve/react-circuit-schematics/README.md

 There is a Storybook hosted on Netlify of this library that you can use as documentation.

 URL: https://react-draw-circuits.netlify.app/

+You can also host the storybook on you own machine by cloning this repository and executing `npm run storybook` or `yarn storybook.`

 ## License